Hypoxic storage has been shown to:

 Hemanext Leads the Way

-Hemanext is a leader in the science of red blood cell quality and its vision is to provide patients with the highest quality blood to deliver the best possible outcomes.
+Hemanext is a leader in the science of red blood cell quality and its vision is to provide patients with the highest quality blood.
 Read this article and see the figure below to learn more about oxidative damage to red blood cells.